 (15 minutes, depending on your schedule)

-- Choose somewhere to walk where you will be relatively undisturbed and won’t walk into anything, perhaps a park or your garden or near to the beach.
+- Choose somewhere to walk where you will be safe, relatively undisturbed and won’t walk into anything, perhaps a park or your garden or near to the beach.
 Begin by closing your eyes and breathing several easy gentle breaths.
 Find your centre point and your calm.

 - Next open your eyes and begin to walk forwards without a plan, without forecasting and with a great sense of curiosity and presence.